-In the words of Leo Babauta, the founder of Zen Habits, there are only two things you need to simplify your life:
+There are only two things you need to simplify your life:

-- Identify what’s important to you
+- Identify what’s important to you.

-- Eliminate everything else
+- Eliminate everything else.

 It’s a cynical view, but in the end, it really does boil down to those two steps.
 But for the sake of actionability, let’s take a look at some tips on how to identify and eliminate the right things.